-A course in estimate writing and customer relations as well as diagnostics training.
+A course in estimate writing, customer relations, and business practice in an automotive shop.
 Training in how to use an estimated labor time guide as well as parts purchasing will be included.

 TECH 276/377.
-Engine Performance and Computers
+Engine Performance and Computers (G-2/276) 3 hours